alexjhetherington/anvil-level-design/README.md

 Select multiple quad faces (1 island only) to enter Grid Snapping UV Mode.
 The controls are the same as above, but the snapping will apply across the quad grid.

 Press Shift-T to enter UV Transform Mode.
 You are able to move and resize the UV on your geometry via handles on a live preview.
+When multiple faces are select you may choose which face is the 'origin' by hovering over it with your cursor while pressing Shift-T.

 ### Hotspot Mapping